ihitrec/Owl_and_Hoot/README.md

 I will just add the bugs which were difficult to fix.
 For all other bug fixes, check out the commits of type fix.

 - Stripe
 I had the most problems with Stripe some were easy to fix but took a while like forgetting the forward slash in the webhook destination.
 Thankfully someone in the Slack community had the same issue which helped me find the problem.
 The biggest issues were webhooks.
 The first one was the test intents not working due to my gitpod server not being public.
 The other one was closing the payment window created the payment but did not create the order in the database.
 This took me hours to fix as I did not really understand how the webhooks worked.
-After using print statements in every related file and going trough the documentation, I managed to find the problem and fix it.
-While stressful due to the deadline, It was also fun as it taught me a way of debugging which I did not previously understand.
+After using print statements in every related file and going through the documentation, I managed to find the problem and fix it.
+While stressful due to the deadline, it was also fun as it taught me a way of debugging which I did not previously understand.

 - Product price loop in cart
-All product prices are contained in a list which I tought it would be easy to loop trough using the forloop counter.
-Since it was a nested loop, that was not possible and so I have made list_index filter which loops trough the prices correctly.
+All product prices are contained in a list which I thought it would be easy to loop through using the forloop counter.
+Since it was a nested loop, that was not possible and so I have made list_index filter which loops through the prices correctly.

 - Cart context
 As I have made the cart context before starting the videos, my logic was different which caused me to have problems with Stripe.
 Stripe needed the total cost of the purchase in the view, before the context was rendered.
-I had to change the the logic so the checkout page has access to context functions, enabling it to get the product details and update products.
+I had to change the logic so the checkout page has access to context functions, enabling it to get the product details and update products.
 The variables were then set inside the function and called from the view.
 The updated status which opens the cart had to be changed as well since calling the function twice when the product is deleted was throwing an error.
 It was changed to a global variable and updated accordingly.

 ### Code validation

 ##### HTML & CSS

-- The W3C validation website is down and in colsulting with student support, I used [HTML validation](https://validator.kldp.org/#validate_by_uri) and [CSS validation](https://css-validator.kldp.org/#validate_by_input) alternatives.
+- The W3C validation website is down and in consulting with student support, I used [HTML validation](https://validator.kldp.org/#validate_by_uri) and [CSS validation](https://css-validator.kldp.org/#validate_by_input) alternatives.
 They are marked as W3C validation but it seems outdated as it is picking up on some errors that should not be errors like CSS having a background color with opacity set.
 Apart from misidentified errors, the CSS is valid.

 The HTML is also valid with some errors that do not seem to be a problem.